wilicw/wilicw.github.io/_posts/2022-08-02-Raspberry-pi-SIM7000-ppp-cht.md

        valid_lft forever preferred_lft forever
 ```

 But how can we actually know whether the IP can communicate with the public network?
-By simplify use `ping` command with `-I` argument with the interface name `ppp0`.
+By simply use `ping` command with `-I` argument with the interface name `ppp0`.

 ```bash
 $ ping -I ppp0 8.8.8.8 -c 4